bytecodealliance/regalloc2/doc/DESIGN.md

 i.e. including `from` and excluding `to`) for which a particular vreg is live with a value.

-A live-range contains a list of uses.
+A live-range contains a vector of uses.
 Each use contains four parts: the Operand word (directly copied, so there is no need to dereference it); the ProgPoint at which the use occurs; the operand slot on that instruction, if any, that the operand comes from, and the use's